-In the digital era everything is or has a web application.
-Web apps are no longer just about content delivery, they have evolved to solve complex business needs and have become a mechanism for application integration.
-The communication and integration of these applications is most commonly done through Web Services (WS) and with the growing concern over cyber security comes the need to securely communicate via WS.
+In the digital era, everything is or has a web application.
+Web apps are no longer just about content delivery.
+They have evolved to solve complex business needs and have become a mechanism for application integration.
+The communication and integration of these apps are most commonly done through Web Services (WS), and with the growing concern over cybersecurity comes the need to securely communicate via WS.

-WS-Security defines the basic mechanism for a secure message exchange.
+WS-Security defines the basic mechanism for secure message exchange.
 This specification uses these base mechanisms and defines additional primitives and extensions for security token exchange in order to enable the issuance and dissemination of credentials within different domains.
 Pretty much all it does is attach signatures, security tokens and headers to SOAP messages.
 Before two parties can securely communicate, each party needs to determine if they can "trust" the other.
 Trust is understood as the expression or relationship between parties where one of them will believe statements or claims made by another party.
 It is based on evidence, history, experience, documents and more (WS-Trust 1.4, 2012).
-The two parties don’t have to be in the same domain to securely exchange messages, this is where a very important concept and the main purpose of this articles comes up, WS-Federation.
+The two parties don’t have to be in the same domain to exchange messages securely.
+This is where a crucial concept and the main purpose of this article come up.

 Parties in a federation may have different policies for obtaining services.
 Policies are established to set security requirements when accessing a certain resource, hence assuring that my service or resource is only accessible to the desired parties.
 In the same manner, different services may have different policies within a party.

-Federations must be established by organizations and then the participants of the federation must publish and exchange configuration information by which common services and the policies for accessing them can be identified.
+Organizations must establish federations.
+Then, the participants of the federation must publish and exchange configuration information by which common services and the policies for accessing them can be identified.
 WS-Federation cannot happen until an organization decides to establish a federation.
-This is usually done based on business or legal need, not a technical one.
+This is usually done based on business or legal needs, not technical ones.

 Federation Metadata refers to all configuration information that allows a party to identify common services within a federation and the respective policies in place to access them.
 In web services this is seen in the form of metadata documents that contain endpoint references, claims and security tokens required to access them.

 A federation message may not always be sufficient to identify common services.
-After an initial request to access a basic service is authenticated some organizations may request additional information in order to grant access to advanced functionalities.
-In some cases the advanced functionalities contain sensitive information which cannot be known to everyone.
-If an attacker is familiar with the process flow and structure of other services, it will be a lot easier to maliciously gain access to the sensitive information.
+After an initial request to access a basic service is authenticated, some organizations may request additional information in order to grant access to advanced functionalities.
+In some cases, the advanced functionalities contain sensitive information that cannot be known to everyone.
+If an attacker is familiar with the process flow and structure of other services, it will be easier to maliciously gain access to sensitive information.
 Attributes are additional information that is requested in order to authorize or deny access to a certain service.